LifeBeyondExpectations/YOLO_python_ROS/README.md

 # YOLO + Python + ROS

+#How to run
+- do not have to download darknet, only use opencv

+1. download package in your catkin_ws directory
+2. catkin_make
+3. publish your own image with the topic 'camear/image_color' or just you can modify the topic in yolo.py
+4. rosrun ${your package name} yolo.py
+5. rosrun image_view image_view image:=MyDarknet/image_annotated

 This code is to run YOLO with python + opencv3.3.1 on the ROS(Robotic Operating System) If you publish your own image with the topic "camera/image_color, then this package would re-publish the image-annotated with the topic "MyDarknet/img_annotated"